Industry Guide for the labelling of cosmetics

 The outer label is often described as the carton label (i.e., a label on a box containing a bottle of a cosmetic).

-PRINCIPAL DISPLAY PANEL - Subsection 2(2) of the Consumer Packaging and Labelling Regulations.
+Principal display panel - Subsection 2(2) of the Consumer Packaging and Labelling Regulations.
 The part of the label that,

-1. for containers mounted on a display card, is applied to all or part of the principal display surface of the container, or to all or part of the side of the display card that is displayed or visible under normal or customary conditions of sale or use, or to both such parts of the container and the display card;
+1. in the case of a container that is mounted on a display card, that part of the label applied to all or part of the principal display surface of the container or to all or part of the side of the display card that is displayed or visible under normal or customary conditions of sale or use or to both such parts of the container and the display card,

-2. for ornamental containers, is applied to all or part of the bottom of the container, or to all or part of the principal display surface, or to all or part of a tag that is attached to the container; and
+2. in the case of an ornamental container, that part of the label applied to all or part of the bottom of the container or to all or part of the principal display surface or to all or part of a tag that is attached to the container and

-3. for all other containers, is applied to all or part of the principal display surface.
+3. in the case of all other containers, that part of the label applied to all or part of the principal display surface.

 Section 2 of the Consumer Chemicals and Containers Regulations, as they read on September 30, 2001 - The part of a container that is displayed or visible under normal or customary conditions of display or use.

-PRINCIPAL DISPLAY SURFACE - Subsection 2(1) of the Consumer Packaging and Labelling Regulations - There are six cases:
+Principal display surface - Subsection 2(1) of the Consumer Packaging and Labelling Regulations - There are six cases:

 3. Cosmetic classification and cosmetic claims